sayampalrecha/JamesRiverhouse/README.md

 SMART questions –

-1. What are the top 3 carriers with the highest average delay times during peak summer months (June-August), and how do their delay patterns correlate with specific routes and time of day
+1. What are the top 3 carriers with the highest average delay times during peak summer months (June-August), and how do their delay patterns differ across morning, afternoon, and evening flights?

 2. For top 5 most delayed airlines, can we identify major reasons and its trend over 6 months, so that it can help airlines to relocate proper resources and improve its operational efficiencies